Fetching latest release...

 Sub Weapon:

-Similar to dps, but supports will utilize more EX and Elemental Haste weapons to ensure their buffs come out on time or faster (Support skills like Ire have long cooldowns).
+Similar to DPS, but supports will utilize more EX and Elemental Haste weapons to ensure their buffs come out on time or faster (Support skills like Ire have long cooldowns).

 • Q5 Wave 2 nuke hits hard, so you can use Toughness passives too.